philsch/usercentrics-widgets/README.md

 Instead of using the predefined CSS file, you can use your own.
 See [/style/ucw.css](/style/ucw.css) as a reference which CSS classes need to be defined.

-## 🔮 Contribution

-Feel free to contribute to this project by creating new issues or pull requests.